-The SPOT constellation are owned and operated by SPOT Image based in Toulouse, France and collect image data down to a pixel resolution of 10 m.
+The SPOT constellation are owned and operated by Airbus Defence and Space and collected image data down to a pixel resolution of 10 m.

 SPOT (Satellite Pour l'Observation de la Terre) 1, 2, 3 and 4 are high resolution satellites that were launched in 1986, 1990, 1993 and 1998 respectively.
-The SPOT constellation are owned and operated by SPOT Image based in Toulouse, France and collect image data down to a pixel resolution of 10 m.
+The SPOT constellation are owned and operated by Airbus Defence & Space and collected imagery data down to a pixel resolution of 10m.

-Onboard sensors can point across the satellite track, providing a revisit capability of 1-4 days depending on latitude.
-The satellites capture both panchromatic (black & white) and multispectral (colour) digital imagery.
-SPOT 4 & SPOT 5 are the only active satellites in this constellation at the moment.
+Onboard sensors could point across the satellite track, providing a revisit capability of 1-4 days depending on latitude.
+The satellites captured both panchromatic (black & white) and multispectral (colour) digital imagery.

 |Resolution||Panchromatic : 10 m (at nadir)